carlosharo/front-end-review/HTML5/README.md

   </audio>
   ```

 **video:** specifies a standard way to embed a video in a web page.
 **controls:** attribute adds video controls, like play, pause, and volume.
 The source element allows you to specify alternative video files which the browser may choose from.
 The browser will use the first recognized format.
 **note:**
   - The text between the <video> and </video> tags will only be displayed in browsers that do not support the <video> element.

-#### HTML5 API (Application Programming Interfaces)
+## **HTML5 API**

 **Geolocation:** 'is used to get the geographical position of a user.
 Since this can compromise privacy, the position is not available unless the user approves it.'.

 The **getCurrentPosition()** method is used to return the user's position.